aptos-labs/aptos-core/developer-docs-site/docs/community/site-updates.md

 2. Modify and add source Markdown files in the [developer-docs-site](https://github.com/aptos-labs/aptos-core/tree/main/developer-docs-site) directory.
 3. See your changes in Netlify (by swapping `prnumber` in):
  [https://deploy-preview-prnumber--aptos-developer-docs.netlify.app/](https://deploy-preview-prnumber--aptos-developer-docs.netlify.app/)
-4. Have at least two reviewers in the Aptos Labs examine and test the change.
+4. Have at least two verified reviewers examine and test the change.
 5. Merge in the change and see it go live.

 For more complex documentation updates, we recommend [forking the repository](https://github.com/aptos-labs/aptos-core/blob/main/CONTRIBUTING.md#developer-workflow) and using a local editor to make changes.
 To edit at the command line and preview your changes on your localhost, see our [Developer Documentation](https://github.com/aptos-labs/aptos-core/blob/main/developer-docs-site/README.md) README.